Sarah Toscano: 2025–present: Sanremo Music Festival 2025 and Met Gala

 Toscano competed in the Sanremo Music Festival 2025 with the song "Amarcord".
-She placed 17th in the contest, and the song reached number 19 in the FIMI chart.
+She placed 17th in the contest, and the song reached number 19 in the FIMI chart; he was then certified gold.
 On 14 February, on the fourth evening dedicated to covers, she dueted with the French musical duo Ofenbach singing the song "Overdrive", ranked fourteenth.

-In February 2025, she became the face of the fashion brand Ragno and for the Ghd Chronos Max advertising campagna, as well as having collaborated with the brands Horda, Adidas, YSL Beauty and H&M. On March 12, she opened for Ofenbach in Milan.
-On March 16, together with the dancer Marisol Castellanos, she returned to Amici to present Amici - Verso il serale, a special episode in which she told her experience within the talent show to the contestants of the twenty-fourth edition, promoted to the evening phase of the program.
+In February 2025 she became the face of the fashion brand Ragno and for the Ghd Chronos Max advertising campagna, as well as having collaborated with the brands Horda, Adidas, YSL Beauty and H&M. On 12 March she opened for Ofenbach in Milan.
+On 16 March together with the dancer Marisol Castellanos, she returned to Amici to present Amici - Verso il serale, a special episode in which she told her experience within the talent show to the contestants of the twenty-fourth edition, promoted to the evening phase of the program.

-In April 2025, Forbes Italia magazine included her among the Italian under-30s who will have the greatest impact in the future for the entertainment category.
+In April 2025 Forbes Italia magazine included her among the Italian under-30s who will have the greatest impact in the future for the entertainment category.
 That same month, she featured in Carl Brave's single "Perfect".
-On 18 May, during the final of the twenty-fourth edition of Amici, she premiered her new single "Taki", released on May 23.
+On 18 May, during the final of the 24th edition of Amici, she premiered her new single "Taki", released on 23 May.

 From 6 June to 20 September, the "Sarah Toscano Summer tour 2025" took place, her summer tour in twenty-four dates from Bologna to Castelguelfo (BO).
 On 12 September 2025, the single "Semplicemente" with Mida was released, premiering live on 2 September at Future Hits Live at the Verona Arena.
-The song was part of the soundtrack and theme song of the Netflix series Riv4li.
+The song was part of the soundtrack and theme song of the Netflix series Riv4lries.

-On 3 October 2025, she released her first studio album Met Gala, inspired by the charity event of the same name that takes place annually at the Costume Institute of the Metropolitan Museum of Art in New York City.
+On 3 October 2025 she released her first studio album Met Gala, inspired by the charity event of the same name that takes place annually at the Costume Institute of the Metropolitan Museum of Art in New York City.
 Anticipated by the singles "Tacchi (fra le dita)", "Amarcord", "Taki" and "Semplicemente, the album also contains six unreleased tracks, including the "title track", "Desco", "Dopo di te", "Caos", "Match Point" and "Maledetto ti amo", performed in live preview on 13 August during the Red Valley Festival in Olbia (SS).